sotieno/reciperealm/README.md

 # reach out to one of the collaborators and request for the environment variables
 # app will not run without the required environment variables
-echo "your environmental variables" >> .env
+echo "your environment variables" >> .env

 # run server locally
 python3 manage.py runserver